maxisawesome/maxisawesome.github.io/references.md

 layout: post
 ---

+relic of a lost time, eh? remember when we used to write code lol

 Amalgamation of code, commands, formulas, or tidbits I find myself repeatedly googling the syntax of

 ## ML code